russelloracion/github-slideshow/_posts/0000-01-02-russelloracion-2.md

 ---
 layout: slide
-title: "Welcome to our third occurence slide!"
+title: "Welcome to our third occurence slide!
+Just insert text"
 ---
 Your text
 Use the left arrow to go back!